 - Drive to Klamath River Overlook, a prime spot for watching the gray whale migration.
 Look for other marine mammals and a host of seabirds any time of year.
 Hike ¼ mile down a steep trail to the lower overlook and more dramatic views.

 - Get off the beaten path and onto Coastal Drive (motorhomes and trailers are prohibited on gravel section).
 This 8-mile road winds past expansive Pacific Ocean views, the World War II Radar Station, and Highbluff Overlook.
 Look through binoculars at the massive off shore rocks to spy thousands of seabirds nesting.

 - Travel Newton B. Drury Scenic Parkway.
 Not even the Avenue of the Giants can beat this!
 A 10-mile scenic drive through ancient redwoods.
 Stop and walk an 1/8 of a mile to Big Tree; you'll see why!
 Watch for Roosevelt elk grazing in the prairie.

 - Investigate Davison Road where Roosevelt elk often hang out in Elk Meadow.
-Trillium Falls Trail is a 2½ mile loop trail through ancestral forests and has one of the few water falls in the parks.
+Trillium Falls Trail is a 2½ mile loop trail through ancient forests and has one of the few water falls in the parks.
 This trail is many rangers' favorite - and it has plenty of parking for all vehicle sizes, picnic tables and restrooms.

 - Be sure to stop at Kuchel Visitor Center one mile south of Orick.
 This is the parks largest visitor center with numerous exhibits, a 12-minute video, and beach access.